Ammerfest/bb7.nvim/README.md

 5. **Review**: Responses appear in Preview. `gf` for file view, `gd` for diff
 6. **Apply**: In Files pane, `p` to apply a file or `P` for all

-### Chat Locking

-Each chat is locked while in use to prevent concurrent modification across Neovim instances.
-Locked chats are visually indicated and cannot be selected.
-Stale locks from crashed sessions are cleaned up automatically.
-Use `u` in the Chats pane to force-unlock a chat if needed.

 ### Commands

 | Command | Description |